Emognition/EPiC-2023-scoring/README.md

 # EPiC 2023 scoring repository

+Before scoring please pull the current state of the repo, and push after scoring.

 ## 1. Repository preparation
 To run the code in the repo you need python (tested on python 3.10) and libraries from the requirements.txt file.